-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the town and in particular: (i) la accential te facilitate regeneration The City Control report lands are acceptial to
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the town and in particular:

 (i) Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement The City Centre zoned lands are essential to facilitate regeneration.
 Within the Metropolitan Area, the area zoned as Limerick's "City Centre" would correspond with the centre of the settlement. (ii) Comprises significant previously developed and/or under-utilised lands These are developed and brownfield under- utilised lands within the centre of the City. (iii) Is within or adjoining the core of an established or designated urban settlement The lands comprise the City core. (iv) Will be essential in achieving compact or sustainable urban growth The delivery of development on these lands is essential to achieve compact and sustainable growth.